By Atom | Feb 21, 2023, 12:10 PM

 If you are considering schools outside Bexley, such as grammar schools in Kent, remember to register for their 11 plus exams too.

-Once your child has taken the exam, you will get their results in early October.
+You will receive your child's 11 plus results by the 17th October 2023.
 You can use the results to decide which schools to include on your local authority application form.

 Before listing Bexley Grammar School as a preference on your form, check its admissions policy and make sure your child is eligible.
 As well as your child's exam score, how close you live to a school is an important factor in whether your child is likely to be offered a place.